mootools/mootools-more/README.md

 * Changed Hash.Extras to Object.Extras.
 Hash.Extras however still exist for compatibility.
 * Removed Depender.
 * Added Events.Pseudos and Event.Pseudos to abstract Element.Delegation :relay and add :once events with Event(s).definePseudo
+* Element.Delegation will support the `mouseenter` and `mouseleave` events
 * Rewritten Request.JSPONP - the retries option has been removed.
+* Log has been removed.
+Might be added to the force sometime.
+* Renamed MooTools.lang to Locale and rewrote it completely

 NOTE: none of the changes below are breaking changes.